ahmadiehsan/personal_docs/docs/data_science/ai/neural_network/tasks/part_of_speech_tagging.md

 Involve defining a set of rules or patterns that can be used to automatically tag words in a text with their corresponding parts of speech, such as nouns, verbs, adjectives, and so on.

 The process involves defining a set of rules or patterns for identifying the different parts of speech in a sentence.
-For example, a rule may state that any word ending in “-ing” is a gerund (a verb acting as a noun), while another rule may state that any word preceded by an article such as “a” or “an” is likely a noun.
+For example, a rule may state that any word ending in "-ing" is a gerund (a verb acting as a noun), while another rule may state that any word preceded by an article such as "a" or "an" is likely a noun.

 These rules are typically based on linguistic knowledge, such as knowledge of grammar and syntax, and are often specific to a particular language.
 They can also be supplemented with lexicons or dictionaries that provide additional information about the meanings and usage of words.